rgchea/me_symfony64_7/README.md

-Some client code omitted for confidentiality
+Some client code omitted for confidentiality.
+This project has been maintained and upgraded since symfony 3.0